weshowe/LLMS_talk_to_each_other/README.md

 --deadlockavoidance enables this (disabled by default), and --deadlockthreshold controls the number of messages to be sent before deadlock avoidance is triggered (default is 25).
 The message counter will be reset when this happens.
 See top of main.py if you want to change the prompt that is injected during deadlock avoidance.

+## Custom Agents

+I have included a "customAgent" class in Agent.py that you can populate with code to call your own agent, whether local or remote.
+A custom agent is specified in the command line arguments with the "custom" type and I have added supporting logic in main.py to allow this.

+In Agent.py, you will need to add the required imports, add the needed calls and fields to the init method to set up the agent, and add the needed calls to send a message and retrieve the response to sendMessage, as well as any needed formatting to turn the result into a text string.

+In the code is a commented out example for Llama-3.1-8B I ran locally via huggingface, which I had to use integer quantization on because my GPU isn't great.
+You can uncomment this and use it if you like.
+See sample logs for conversations that were between this model and character.ai Donald Trump, as well as this model and a Replika.

+While it is beyond the scope of this readme to tell you how to set up and configure your own LLM, for my example I followed this guide: (https://huggingface.co/hugging-quants/Meta-Llama-3.1-8B-Instruct-AWQ-INT4).
+Note: As of this writing (Dec 22 2024) autoawq uses a deprecated method from transformers, you will need to downgrade it if you get method not found errors when instantiating this model.

 ## Additional Notes

 As far as I know, Replika conversation history cannot be deleted without deleting your account and making a new one.
 If you want to wipe a Replika history between runs, the best way I found was to go into the "Memories" section and forget everything.
+This will not wipe everything, but seemed good enough in my testing.

 ## Why did I make this?